Nausea After Running? 5 Potential Causes + Solutions

 Additionally, most runners do best by sipping water or sports drinks during their runs rather than trying to have all 4 ounces in one bolus every 15 minutes.

-The slow and steady stream of fluid intake will help give your stomach ample time to absorb the liquids rather than suddenly overloading it with a bunch of water or sports drink all at once.
+The slow and steady stream of fluid intake will help give your stomach ample time to absorb the liquids rather than suddenly overloading it with a bunch of water or sports drinks all at once.

 A person holding their stomach.